Shi12056/FactorSAR/simulation/README.md

 ### 1. Uniform Consistency of CMLEs

-The following Jupyter notebooks in `scripts/` correspond to the numerical results on the uniform consistency of CMLEs in the paper:
+The following scripts in `scripts/` correspond to the numerical results on the uniform consistency of CMLEs in the paper:

 ```text
 scripts/